-Summer Experience projects are full-time placements based within local and regional businesses, charities and organisations, which typically start at the end of May or into June or July.
+Summer Experience projects are full-time internship opportunities based within local and regional businesses, charities and other organisations, which typically start between the end of May and July.
 There is a minimum requirement to work six weeks but there may be an opportunity to work longer.

 In addition to providing you with an excellent opportunity to gain valuable work experience within a local business or enterprise, the summer experience scheme also provides you with careers advice and support, before, during and after your placement.

-At the end of your placement, all students take part in a celebration and awards ceremony.
-This is an opportunity for us to thank all the participants in the Summer Experience programme.
+At the end of your internship, all students are invited to take part in a celebration event.
+This is a chance for us to thank all the participants in the Summer Experience programme.
 It’s a great opportunity to bring together everyone involved and celebrate the successes of the programme.

 How do I apply?

-- Summer Experience placements will be advertised this page and via the My Career and Employability Centre jobs database.
-Please be aware that we will continue to add opportunities as and when they become available so keep checking back to make sure you are aware of all the placements on offer.
+- Summer Experience internships will be advertised this page and via the My Career and Employability Centre jobs database.
+Please be aware that we will continue to add opportunities as and when they become available so keep checking back to make sure you are aware of all the internships on offer.

-- Once you have selected a project you would like to apply for, you will be asked to submit a CV and cover letter to email@example.com clearly stating which position you are applying for and why.
-There will be a deadline indicated on the job advert (you can apply for as many Summer Experience opportunities as you like).
+- Once you have selected a project you would like to apply for, you will be asked to submit a CV and cover letter to firstname.lastname@example.org clearly stating which position you are applying for and why.
+There will be a deadline indicated on the job advert, and you can apply for as many Summer Experience opportunities as you like.

-- To ensure you have the best chance of securing an interview for the placement, please make sure that you seek support and help from Career and Employability Services before submitting your application.
+- To ensure you have the best chance of securing an interview for the internship, please make sure that you seek support and help from Career and Employability Services before submitting your application.